 Although a university degree from the USA is highly sought after, a study in the US comes with high tuition fees.
 Tuition fees are cheaper in Canada than in the US.
 Canada offers some of the most affordable tuition fees of any English speaking country to international students.
 Canadian fees range on average from US$7,500 to US$ 22,000, whereas fees in the USA average around US$26,000.

 There is a broad range of scholarships and financial aid options available for international students in Canadian universities.
-Unfortunately, this does not apply for students in US universities, where such grants and opportunities are few and far between.
+Unfortunately, this does not apply for students in US universities, where such grants and scholarships are few and far between.
 The government offers scholarships in Canada as do individual institutions.

 The USA, however, does offer graduate students opportunities for Teaching Assistantships.
 The pay for a Graduate Teaching Assistantship is anywhere between US$12,000 to US$31,000 depending on the university and your specific role.
 These Assistantships offer a good source of income to graduate students in the USA – in fact, they offer a much better financial boost than many scholarships do.